Using smart glasses for remote assistance

 2. The quality of the hardware is rapidly increasing

 Creating smart glasses for individuals is different from creating smart glasses for industries.
 You must consider different contexts, like sites where chemicals, dust, and fluctuating temperatures could affect the operability.
 Therefore, concerns have risen about charging speeds, battery life, comfort, ease of use, ruggedness, and water resistance.
 Fortunately, with that in mind, hardware producers have and are continually improving their products to make them more viable in industrial environments.
 For example, the design has to evolve to match the environment.
-While some still use binoculars such as Google Glass and the Microsoft HoloLens, others have opted for a monocular design that attaches to hardhats to fit the user's needs better.
+While some still use binoculars such as Google Glass and the Microsoft HoloLens, others have opted for a monocular design that attaches to hardhats to better fit the user's needs.

 3. Covid-19 created a greater need for remote assistance

 There have always been several benefits to using AR Solutions in remote assistance, but Covid-19 made AR a need-to-have rather than a nice-to-have.
 As we all know, the pandemic greatly affected most industrial companies, with increased sick days, mandated social distancing measures, and increased travel restrictions.
 Travel restrictions, in particular, increased the need for remote assistance.
 Problems where companies previously would have required in-person attention from an expert were forced to be resolved from a distance.

 Industrial firms are increasingly looking into AR Solutions for remote assistance to maintain and enhance their normal working processes.
 Are there any boundaries on what we will experience within the smart eyewear field in the upcoming years?
 It’s difficult to tell, as not even smart glasses can see into the future.
 At least not yet.